ietf-wg-masque/draft-ietf-masque-connect-ip/draft-ietf-masque-connect-ip.md

 The IP proxy assigns the client both an IPv4 address (192.0.2.3) and an IPv6 address (2001:db8:1234::a) to the client, as well as an IPv4 route (198.51.100.2) and an IPv6 route (2001:db8:3456::b), which represent the resolved addresses of the target hostname, scoped to UDP.
-The client can send and recieve UDP IP packets to the either of the IP proxy addresses to enable Happy Eyeballs through the IP proxy.
+The client can send and receive UDP IP packets to either one of the IP proxy addresses to enable Happy Eyeballs through the IP proxy.

 ~~~